minuut/discord-user-checker/README.md

 python main.py

-The script will start checking the availability of usernames in the wordlists using the provided tokens.
+The script will start checking the availability of usernames in the wordlists using the provided token.
 The results will be stored in separate files: `available.txt` and `unavailable.txt`.

 ## License